 Border management is a global issue

 We partner with other major international organizations to share data and where appropriate organize joint operations.
-Among our partners are:
+Some of our key partners are listed below.